tc39/proposal-intl-duration-format/README.md

 - This proposal reached Stage 1 at the 2020 Feb TC39 meeting.
 - This proposal reached Stage 2 at the 2020 June TC39 meeting.
 - This proposal reached Stage 3 at the 2021 October TC39 meeting.
+- This proposal reached Stage 4 at the 2024 December TC39 meeting.

 ## Overview